BioEasy/VirPhyKit/README.md

 3. **Installation**

 - For Windows, Windows 7, 8, and 10 are all supported.
 Just download VirPhyKit.zip, unzip it, and then double-click it to run it.
-- For Linux, unzip VirPhyKit.zip/VirPhyKit.tar.gz to any path you specify, then double-click VirPhyKit.sh to open it.
+- For Linux, unzip VirPhyKit.zip/VirPhyKit.tar.gz to any path you specify, then double-click VirPhyKit to open it.
 Or use the command:

   cd path/to/VirPhyKit

   ./VirPhyKit.sh

 - If you encounter any permission-related errors, please try using the following command:

   sudo chmod +x VirPhyKit.sh

 This will grant the VirPhyKit script execution permissions.